 I expect all students to participate in classroom discussions by asking questions, answering questions, identifying and communicating challenges, and engaging n discussion.
-Online discussion forums can be used for discussions with peers, the TA, and the instructor, for instance you can ask questions or clarifications about assignments but should not discuss solutions.
+Such discussions can also take place on the online discussion forum for the class.
+The online discussion forum can be used for discussions with peers, the TA, and the instructor, for instance you can ask questions or clarifications about assignments but should not discuss solutions.
 I also welcome your feedback throughout the semester about how the course is going.
 In addition to regular office hours, you can schedule an appointment with me if you think one-on-one time would help.

 Email.
-Questions can be sent via email to both the TA and the instructor using your UMBC email only.
+Questions should be sent via email to both the TA and the instructor using your UMBC email only.
 Please use the following prefixes in the subject line

-- for questions about homework (in this example, homework 2): [HW2] <your subject> - for questions about scribing: [Scribing 09/18] <your subject> - for questions about projects (in this example, you are part of group 4): [Group 4] <your subject> - for questions about lectures: [Class on 09/20] <your subject> - for questions about exams: [Exam] <your subject> - any additional questions: [CMSC 472/672 Computer Vision] <your subject>
+• for questions about homework (in this example, homework 2): [HW2] <your subject>

+- for questions about projects (in this example, you are part of group 4): [Group 4] <your subject> - for questions about lectures: [Class on 09/20] <your subject> - for questions about exams: [Exam] <your subject> - any additional questions: [CMSC 475/675 Neural Networks] <your subject>